bucanero/ps2vmc-tool/README.md

 # PS2VMC Tool

-This project aim to create a PC command line tool to manage their PS2 virtual memory cards directly from the PC.
+PS2VMC Tool is a command-line application for managing PS2 virtual memory cards directly from the PC.

 ## Usage

 ```
-PS2VMC-TOOL v1.1.0
+PS2VMC-TOOL v1.1.2
 Copyright (C) 2023 - by Bucanero
 based on ps3mca-tool by jimmikaelkael et al.